1.1 We are committed to safeguarding the privacy of Water’s Edge website visitors and service users.

 2.15 Please do not supply any other person’s personal data to us, unless we prompt you to do so.

 3. Providing your personal data to others

-3.1 We may disclose your personal data to any member of our group of companies this means our subsidiaries, our ultimate holding company and all its subsidiaries insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.
+3.1 We may disclose your personal data to our ultimate holding company in so far as reasonably necessary for the purposes, and on the legal bases, set out in this policy.

 3.6 In addition to the specific disclosures of personal data set out in this Section 3, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 4.1 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA)].

 4.2 We do not have offices and facilities in any country other than the UK.
 We will not transfer your personal data out of the UK.
 We use an email provider who’s database resides in the USA.
 On intial sing up to our newsletter your email address will be held securely in the USA.

 4.3 The hosting facilities for our website are situated in the UK.

 4.4 The European Commission has made an “adequacy decision” with respect to the data protection laws of each of these countries.
 Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which can be obtained from https://ec.europa.eu/info/law/law-topic/data-protection_en